Discovering Dishonesty in the Christian Homeschool

 I need to be honest with myself before saying yes to another project or signing up for another race.
 Uh-oh!
 Did you catch that?
 “I need to be honest…” One of the things I love to hate about homeschooling is the refinement that takes place in me.
 I am grateful that The Father deems me worthy of purification.
 But sometimes, just sometimes I wish it was only about somebody else’s mess!

 It appears my priorities can shift quickly when I fail to be mindful of my time and God’s calling on my life.

-This has been a guest post written by Courtney Day.
+This guest post was written by Courtney Day.
 She has been homeschooling for 9 years and resides in rural Kentucky with her husband and their four children.
-She is a freelance writer and speaker with a desire to encourage parents in their homeschooling journey by drawing from her own experiences.
-Her hobbies include gardening, reading, kickboxing and long distance running.
-You’ll often find her serving at the local food bank or fundraising for a worthy cause, just look for The Girl in Yellow.
-Contact Courtney at firstname.lastname@example.org
+She is a freelance writer and speaker who desires to encourage parents in their homeschooling journey by drawing from her own experiences.
+Her hobbies include gardening, reading, kickboxing, and long-distance running.
+You’ll often find her serving at the local food bank or fundraising for a worthy cause, look for The Girl in Yellow.
+Contact Courtney at email@example.com